janosi/enhancements/keps/sig-network/20200103-mixed-protocol-lb.md

 The Alibaba CPI supports TCP, UDP and HTTPS in Service definitions and can configure the SLB listeners with the protocols defined in the Service.

-The Alibaba SLB supports TCP, UDP and HTTPS listeners, an own listener must be configured for each protocol, and those listeners can be assigned to the same SLB instance.
+The Alibaba SLB supports TCP, UDP and HTTPS listeners.
+A listener must be configured for each protocol, and then those listeners can be assigned to the same SLB instance.

 The number of listeners does not affect SLB pricing. https://www.alibabacloud.com/help/doc-detail/74809.htm